Never Trust a Hippy (Adrian Sherwood album)

 Never Trust a Hippy (or NTAH) is the first solo album by Adrian Sherwood.
 It was released on Peter Gabriel's Real World Records label.
 It includes guest performances by Sly Dunbar and Robbie Shakespeare and S. E. Rogie (sampled from the title track of the album Dead Men Don't Smoke Marijuana).
 The album also contains Sherwood's remix of the track "Paradise of Nada" by Rizwan Muazzam Qawwali and Temple of Sound.

+The song "Hari Up Hari", featuring vocals by Shara Nelson, was released as a single.